Arthur Cantrell: Post-war service and later cricket

 Cantrell resumed playing first-class cricket for the Royal Navy following the war, appearing for the Royal Navy against Cambridge University in June 1919.
 In August 1919, he made a first-class appearance for a combined Army and Navy cricket team against a team of Demobilised Officers at Lord's, during which he took his maiden five wicket haul when he took 5 for 52 in the Demobilised Officers first-innings.
 He continued to play first-class cricket for the Royal navy until 1929, by which point he had appeared in fourteen first-class matches for the Royal Navy.
 Playing as a right-arm medium-fast bowler, Cantrell took 44 wickets for the Royal Navy at an average of 27.36, with two five wicket hauls and best figures of 6 for 58.

 He was promoted to the full rank of lieutenant colonel in July 1930.
 In October of the same year he was made the Director of Naval Recruiting.
 He was promoted to the rank of colonel in April 1934, with seniority antedated to June 1922.
 Three months later he retired from active service at his own request, and was placed on the Retired List.
 He came out of retirement during the Second World War, during which he was promoted to the rank of temporary brigadier in October 1941.

-He died in May 1954 at Black Notley, Essex.
+He died at the age of 71 in May 1954 at Black Notley, Essex.